turingschool/accelerated-mod-0/pairing_3.md

 Then, decide who will be the Driver and Navigator for the first challenge, then switch roles for the second exercise.

 ## Exercises

+>**Make sure to record this pairing session as you'll be asked to submit the video as part of today's reflection.**

 Note: Some language in used in these prompts that you have not had direct exposure to in the Mod 0 curriculum.
 This is _intentional_ and designed to support you in being flexible while reading documentation and specifications (as that is an essential skill for a developer to have).
 Use your context clues, make educated guesses with the knowledge you have, and if you are completely unsure "does it mean X or Y?" - do the exercise both ways - x and y - just to cover yourself!